CoocooFroggy/FutureRestore-GUI/README.md

 - Log **smart autoscroll** when scrolled to the bottom.
 - Optionally share logs automatically to help improve FutureRestore
 - If you like terminal, you can use this to simply **generate the command and copy it** with one click
-- **Automatic dark mode** supported for MacOS, Windows 10, and some Linux distros
+- **Automatic dark mode** supported for macOS, Windows 10, and some Linux distros
 - **Pwndfu** restore and **onboard** blobs (with a supported FutureRestore build)

 ## Settings